Exxon touts growing dividends, cutting spending as climate challenges loom for Big Oil

 But after the pandemic slashed energy demand, Exxon cut spending by nearly a third - reducing the value of its shale gas properties by more than $20 billion.
 It also trimmed workers and added debt.

-Shares were up a fraction to $56.38 and have risen by more than a third so far this year.
+Shares were up 1% to $56.62 and have risen by more than a third so far this year.

-The company is trying to pitch a skeptical Wall Street that it has embraced cost-cutting, with much of its investor pitch focused on cost reductions, cash flow and earnings projections.
+The company is trying to convince a skeptical Wall Street that it has embraced cost-cutting.

 Woods pitched the company’s new Low Carbon Solutions Business, where he sees near-term opportunities in carbon capture and storage and carbon offsets.

-Exxon expects around 400,000 barrels of daily Permian output daily this year, growing to 700,000 by 2025 “based on market conditions,” said Senior Vice President Neil Chapman.
-Two years ago, it forecast production of 1 million barrels per day in the Permian as early as 2024.
+The company expects around 400,000 barrels of daily Permian output daily this year, growing to 700,000 by 2025 “based on market conditions,” said Senior Vice President Neil Chapman.
+Two years ago, it forecast 1 million barrels per day in the Permian as early as 2024.

-Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce oilfield greenhouse gas emissions.
+Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce oilfield emissions and improve climate disclosures.
 It has not set a company-wide emissions target.

-On Monday, Exxon named activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis to its board amid pressure by prominent shareholders.
+On Monday, Exxon named activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis to its board.
 Engine No. 1, a newly formed activist firm, is trying to place four new directors on Exxon’s board.

-A coalition of investors that oversees $2.5 trillion in assets on Wednesday said the energy giant had taken “initial steps in the right direction” but that more work lay ahead.
+A coalition of investors that oversees $2.5 trillion in assets on Wednesday said the energy giant had taken “initial steps in the right direction” but more work lays ahead.

 “Maybe the best news about the board additions is that the ‘our way or the highway’ position that Exxon has taken for many years may be changing,” said Mark Stoeckle, senior portfolio manager at Adams Funds.

-Exxon’s plans to reduce operating expenses by $6 billion a year “will also be an important marker” for investors, Stoeckle said.
+Plans to reduce annual operating expenses by $6 billion “will also be an important marker” for investors, Stoeckle said.

+The company was “way out of kilter” with where it wanted to be in terms of capital allocation in the past, said Andrew Swiger, chief financial officer.

-Exxon expects $2 billion in savings alone from its workforce cuts, said Andrew Swiger, chief financial officer.
+Exxon expects $2 billion in savings alone from workforce reductions and efficiencies, Swiger said.
+It has said it could cut around 14,000 employees and contractors, or 15% of its global workforce, by the end of the year.

-On Tuesday it said it would cut its workforce in Singapore by about 7%.
+On Tuesday the company said it would cut its Singapore staff by about 7%.

 Reporting by Jennifer Hiller in Houston and Shariq Khan in Bengaluru; Editing by Jonathan Oatis and Lisa Shumaker